garronej/tss-react/README.md

     <img src="https://user-images.githubusercontent.com/6702424/129976981-0637235a-570e-427e-9e77-72d100df0c36.gif">
 </p>

-This is how you would acheive the same result with `tss-react`
+This is how you would achieve the same result with `tss-react`

 ```tsx
 const useStyles = makeStyles()((_theme, _params, css) => {